GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 In this hack you will get some hands on experience with some industry tools and create some Ad Creative in Veo3

 1. Connect to tools like; Norsk, Vizrt Vectar, Techex Darwin, Ateme Titan Live and Nea Live.
-1. Connect products together via an SRT pipeline
+2. Connect products together via an SRT pipeline
-1. Create advert visuals using Google Veo
+3. Create advert visuals using Google Veo

 ## Challenges

-- Challenge 0: Veo3 Ad Creative
+- Challenge 0: Veo 3 Ad Creative
-  - Log into the Google Cloud Console with your student account https://console.cloud.google.com/
+  - Log into the Google Cloud Console with your student account
-  - Your coach will help you with your Student ID and password.
-Each Student ID uses the same password.
-We recommend using incognito mode in Chrome for the student account
-  - Your coach will help you get logged into Google Cloud Console
-  - Locate Vertex AI and Media Studio or use the link: https://console.cloud.google.com/vertex-ai/studio/media
+  - Use Vertex AI and Media Studio to generate some ad creative
-  - You can find the Google Docs here: https://cloud.google.com/vertex-ai/generative-ai/docs/video/overview
-  - Try to complete the Veo challenge by 11am.
-Each team should upload a maximum of two 'ad' videos to the following Google Cloud Storage Bucket:
-  - gs://hackfest-ad-creative/
-  - You should see 10 folder teams in there, place two ads for your team in the respective folder.
-  - Your coach can help you get the videos uploaded
+  - Save/Upload your videos to a cloud bucket

 - Challenge 1: Norsk
   - Load Norsk Studio. (blank canvas)
   - Drag an SRT Ingest component to the canvas, connect to camera source1